HGieselmann/HugoCreativeCoding/content/docs/02_Moving_Things.md

 {{<highlight c>}}
 int integerVariable;
 {{</highlight>}}
 This code declares an integer variable with the name “integerVariable”.
-Right now it holds no value and if would try to access it, you would encounter an error.
+Right now it holds no value and if would try to access it, you would encounter an error. <br>
 You can assign values to variables using the `=` sign.
 {{<highlight c>}}
 int integerVariable;
 integerVariable = 1;
 {{</highlight>}}
-This would initialize our integerVariable to “1”.
+This would initialize our integerVariable to “1”. <br>
 We could also do this in just one step:
 {{<highlight c>}}
 int integerVariable = 1;
 {{</highlight>}}
 Assignment is always done form the right side of the `=` sign to the left.
 This also means, that any code on the right side will first be evaluated before it is assigned to the variable on the left:
 {{<highlight c>}}
 int integerVariable = 1+1;
 {{</highlight>}}
-`integerVariable’ would now hold the value “2”.
+`integerVariable’ would now hold the value “2”. <br>
 Next up are “floats” and “doubles”.
 Both hold all the non-whole numbers.
 The difference between the two is, that double use the double amount of memory to save values and can store higher precision values.
 But this also means that doubles take longer to calculate.
 That’s why in Unity we typically use floats, unless we absolutely need double precision.
 So why even TALK about doubles already?
 Because floats are a little weird...
 {{<highlight c>}}
 float floatVariable = 1.1f;
 Double doubleVariable = 1.1;
 {{</highlight>}}
 Look at that code.
-See something fishy?
+See something fishy? <br>
 Whenever we declare a float we have to append the value with a lowercase “f” to tell C# that this is indeed a float-value we want to use and **not** a double.
 {{<highlight c>}}
 float floatVariable = 1.1;
 {{</highlight>}}
 If we don’t do this, our code will actually not run!
 The above line will cause an error.
-The compiler can’t know which value it is, we want to store inside and if he assumes that there is a chance, that he would have to lose data in the process of converting on type to the other, he won’t do it.
+The compiler can’t know which value it is, we want to store inside and if he assumes that there is a chance, that he would have to lose data in the process of converting on type to the other, he won’t do it. <br>
 The compiler will though convert values from one type to the other if he can be sure that no data loss can happen.
 This is called “implicit” conversion.
-Implicit conversion happens from integers to floats and floats to doubles and of course integers to doubles.
+Implicit conversion happens from integers to floats and floats to doubles and of course integers to doubles. <br>
 If you want to force conversion for types it’s called “explicit” conversion and we do this using a “cast”:
 {{<highlight c>}}
 float floatVariable = (float)1.1;